 Everyone should blog.
 You do not have to publish 500 words a day.
 You do not even need to post at all.
 In fact, writing comes easier when you can write for yourself, in private.

-I have been blogging for years (btw, I recently wrote a blog post about how to start one on WordPress) It is harder to get an audience who cares to read your stuff today than it has ever been.
+I have been blogging for years (click here to view my guide to setting up a blog on WordPress).
+It is harder to get an audience who cares to read your stuff today than it has ever been.
 You have to assume nobody wants to read your shit because he or she is busy or would rather be social networking or playing games instead.
 However, for those readers who do read your blog frequently, they have subscribed for a reason.